Worked Example — U.S. Term Limits, Inc. v. Thornton

 Judicial Framing: Exclusivity of Qualifications (Triggered)

 Once duration-based eligibility limits are reclassified as qualifications, the Court invokes the exclusivity of constitutional eligibility criteria, drawing on Powell v.
 McCormack.
-Exclusivity operates as a doctrinal consequence of the prior classification, derived from reclassification rather than asserted as an independent architectural premise.
+Exclusivity operates as a doctrinal consequence of that prior classification, derived from reclassification rather than asserted as an independent architectural premise.

 Under this framework, any additional condition tied to prior service history—regardless of its temporal or cumulative logic—is rendered constitutionally impermissible.
 The combination of inferred uniformity, categorical reclassification, and triggered exclusivity closes the design space for state-level rotation mechanisms without the need for express textual prohibition.